curtcox/Mergrave/test_plan.md

 # Done

 ## Unit
+- Base case termination: when the request can be satisfied directly, the function returns without recursion or tool use.

 ## Property
 - Recursion always terminates by honoring depth_limit or budget_limit and returns a graceful fallback when limits are hit.